Technion-Programming-Languages/PL-236319-Spr-2025/Material/Tutorials/sml/introduction.md

 There are two kinds of identifiers in SML:

-* Alphabetical identifiers, as found in most languages.
+* Alphabetical identifiers, as found in most languages
-* Special identifiers - mainly for defining new operators.
+* Special identifiers - mainly for defining new operators

 <!--vert-->